NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Baltic fintech hub — Revolut, Vinted, and Europe's most competitive startup visa Fintech & Startup Powerhouse, 25–50% Cheaper Than Western Europe, Startup Visa with Real Teeth are among the top reasons expats choose Lithuania.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Lithuania straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Lithuania — straight to your inbox.